NOTE: LUNDY ISLAND IS NOT CURRENTLY OPEN TO THE PUBLIC DUE TO COVID-19

 There’s nothing like rising early to the baah of sheep, the squark of skylarks and the blust of the wind, to watch the infamous fog roll mysteriously off the the island onto the ocean.
 Photographers’ paradise!

-7. Munch on a lamb pasty in the Lundy Island Pub, The Marisco Tavern
+7. Munch on a lamb pasty in The Marisco Tavern

 8. Say hello to wild ponies